tiepdotme/samwize.com/_posts/2017-04-06-guide-to-boot-up-macos-in-other-modes-and-troubleshooting.markdown

 _Hold Command + S_

-In single user mode, you have access to terminal, and you can run certain tools to troubleshoot.
+In single user mode, you have access to terminal, so you can run certain tools to troubleshoot.

 ```bash
 # Check and repair file system for consistency